mauchacon99/rithm-frontend/README.md

 `npm run lint-style`\
 Checks all of the SCSS/CSS code for lint errors.

-`npm run e2e`\
-Runs all of the defined end-to-end tests in the project.

 `npm run compile-docs`\
 Compiles all of the JSDoc and Angular documentation using Compodoc.